 The result is confusion, delays, and customer frustration.

-How Vendors Can Handle These Challenges
+How To Handle These Challenges

 After years of dealing with these issues across Lagos, Port Harcourt, Imo, Abia, and Bayelsa, here are the solutions that actually work.

-1. Add buffer days for Southeast deliveries
+1. Add buffer days for specific regions

-2. Reduce C.O.D problems with confirmation messages
+2. Reduce C.O.D problems with confirmation messages or calls

 A simple confirmation text before dispatch filters unserious buyers.